-- (a) Each college/school and/or department/unit, as its faculty deem appropriate, subject to the approval of the Dean/Director and Provost, shall adopt its own promotion criteria and procedures, consistent with University-wide criteria and procedures, and reflecting the particular mission and disciplinary requirements specific to the academic unit.
-Policies on the promotion process must include a poll by secret ballot of the members of the employee's department/unit concerning the employee's promotion application, in accordance with criteria for voting set out by the employee's department/unit.
-Such criteria and procedures, as appropriate to the academic unit, shall provide for promotion to Senior Lecturer, Senior Instructor, University Lecturer, University Instructor, Assistant University Librarian, Associate University Librarian, University Librarian, Associate Scholar/Scientist/Engineer, Associate Professor, and Professor, - (b) Any proposal to develop or modify promotion criteria or procedures shall be available for discussion and a vote by members of the affected departments/units before adoption.
+(a) Each college/school and/or department/unit, as its faculty deem appropriate, subject to the approval of the Dean/Director and Provost, shall adopt its own promotion criteria and procedures, consistent with University-wide criteria and procedures, and reflecting the particular mission and disciplinary requirements specific to the academic unit.
+Policies on the promotion process must include a poll by secret ballot of the members of the employee's7department/unit concerning the employee's promotion application, in accordance with criteria for voting set out by the employee's department/unit.
+Such criteria and procedures, as appropriate to the academic unit, shall provide for promotion to Senior Lecturer, Senior Instructor, University Lecturer, University Instructor, Assistant University Librarian, Associate University Librarian, University Librarian, Associate Scholar/Scientist/Engineer, Scholar/Scientist/Engineer, Associate Professor, Professor, Research Associate, Senior Research Associate, Instructional Specialist, and Senior Instructional Specialist.
+In the event that through the University's Strategic Planning process there is a recommendation different than the process defined in this policy, the parties agree to renegotiate this policy without the use of a reopener.

+(b) Any proposal to develop or modify promotion criteria or procedures shall be available for discussion and a vote by members of the affected departments/units before adoption.
 Promotion decisions shall be a result of meritorious performance and shall be based upon established criteria and procedures specified in writing by the University.
 Promotion criteria and procedures shall be available in the departmental/unit office and/or at the college/unit level online.
 The University may modify promotion criteria or procedures so long as the UFF Chapter has been notified of the proposed changes and offered an opportunity to discuss such changes in consultation with the Provost or designee.
 Changes in promotion criteria or procedures shall not become effective until one (1) year following adoption of the changes, unless mutually agreed to in writing by the UFF Chapter President and the Provost.
 The date of adoption shall be the date on which the changes are approved by the Provost.